 Because you can't look through your child's eyes, it's impossible to accurately judge how well he or she sees.
-The only way to be sure that vision is developing normally is to make certain your child receives a comprehensive vision analysis by an eye care professional.
+The only way to be sure that vision is developing normally is to make certain your child receives a comprehensive vision analysis from an eye care professional.

 Effective January 2008, it is Illinois law that your child's eyes have to be examined by an eye doctor before entering kindergarten.